CodeBear801/tech_summary/tech-summary/language/go/go-package-layout.md

 <img src="resource/golang-package-layout.png" alt="golang-package-layout" width="400"/>

-- The red part is API protocal with external
+- The red part is API protocol with external
 - The blue part is domain logic.
 They don't contains the implementation of interface, just use them
 - The green part is the implementation of those interfaces